mgeurian/moviepicture_frontend/README.md

 - This is a full-stack application written with Express, Postgresql, React, and Bootstrap for styling.
 - This application was created as a Capstone Project for the Springboard Software Engineering Program.

-A live version of this project can be found here:  https://moviepicture.surge.sh/
+~~A live version of this project can be found here on heroku:  https://moviepicture.surge.sh/~~

+Live version coming soon on AWS.

 The repository for the frontend can be found here:  https://github.com/mgeurian/moviepicture_frontend